Top 5 4th Quarter Trades of Su - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sunflower Bank, N.A.’s top five trades of the quarter.
+According to GuruFocus data, these were Sumitomo Mitsui DS Asset Management Company, Ltd’s top five trades of the quarter.

-Sunflower Bank, N.A. reduced their investment in NAS:VXUS by 107,760 shares.
-The trade had a 1.12% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.53.
+Sumitomo Mitsui DS Asset Management Company, Ltd reduced their investment in NAS:BNDX by 930,712 shares.
+The trade had a 1.01% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.9.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.70 and a price-book ratio of 1.49.
+In terms of valuation, Vanguard Total International Bond ETF has a price-earnings ratio of 5.39 and a price-book ratio of 1.75.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Sunflower Bank, N.A. bought 16,573 shares of ARCA:VV for a total holding of 152,751.
-The trade had a 0.63% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $174.71.
+During the quarter, Sumitomo Mitsui DS Asset Management Company, Ltd bought 169,234 shares of ARCA:URTH for a total holding of 745,210.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $107.91.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Large Cap ETF has a price-earnings ratio of 19.08 and a price-book ratio of 3.66.
+In terms of valuation, iShares MSCI World ETF has a price-earnings ratio of 17.06 and a price-book ratio of 2.66.

-Sunflower Bank, N.A. reduced their investment in BATS:JMST by 38,286 shares.
-The trade had a 0.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.35.
+During the quarter, Sumitomo Mitsui DS Asset Management Company, Ltd bought 364,817 shares of ARCA:IEMG for a total holding of 739,430.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.98.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.